9 Ways to Help a Beginning Reader – We Can Help You Make a Plan

 Keep in mind that your child does not have to read perfectly.
 If she substitutes a word and the sentence still makes sense, ignore the mistake and let her continue.
 If she makes a mistake and the sentence does not make sense, wait for the sentence to end and then ask, “Does that make sense?”
 Encourage her to correct her own mistakes.

-My own person advice is to relax.
+My advice is to relax.
 Learning to read is not a race and becoming an early reader does not ensure a love of books.
 Reading is like so many other milestones in childhood.
 Some children become readers quickly and almost effortlessly, while others require encouragement and lots of extra help.
 Your child will become a reader – I am sure of it – and, if you can keep the experience positive, relaxed and happy, I believe you will be playing a critically important part in raising your child to love to books and reading.

 Please share your ideas, questions and suggestions about helping a beginning reader.